 At 18:30 you will enjoy a performance of uniquely-Vietnamese water puppets.
 This is not a show for kids, but a fundamental reflection of Vietnamese culture that dates back hundreds of years.
 Born in riverside villages, water puppetry is a pageant of colorful carved wooden puppets that glide across the water.
 The puppeteers manipulate the characters with long bamboo poles from behind a backdrop to the music of a traditional Vietnamese orchestra.
 You will get a CD of the music to take home as our gift.

 The show will be followed by a sumptuous buffet dinner of Vietnamese specialties.
 If there is time, will make a quick stop at one of the few gay pubs in Hanoi before returning to Halong Bay.

-Extra nights including tax and service: $ per room.
+Extra nights including tax and service: $TBA per room.
 Since two major trade fairs (Security and Electronics) begin on 12 April room prices are substantially more than normal and availability is extremely limited.
 A deposit is required to confirm.
-If you have already made hotel arrangements in Hong Kong you can have the tour beginning at the pier and ending at ____ for $ per per person.
+If you have already made hotel arrangements in Hong Kong you can have the tour beginning at the pier and ending at our hotel for $TBA per per person.

 . . .
 And BeyondYour cruise will end at the perfect time of year to visit China and Southeast Asia.
 If you plan to linger in China, we would love to show you Shanghai, Beijing, Xi'an and Guilin.
 Or if you plan to return to North America over the Atlantic, you can add a post-cruise adventure in Angkor Wat, India, Bhutan or Nepal.
 With Purple Dragon Asia is all yours.
 Follow the links on the right to explore the rest of our website.